codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

 }
 {% endhighlight %}

-As we can see, inside the `if` branch we fire a new event to the target epoll instance, this case the worker epoll descriptor and we pass the control over the parsed packet to the worker pool, which will apply the business logic calling the right callback based on the received command or handling errors.<br/>
-To be noted that the event is created directly in the `if` for each incoming event and closed right after the `EPOLLOUT` is triggered for each client.
+As we can see, inside the `EPOLLIN if` branch we fire a new event to the target epoll instance, this case pointed by the worker epoll descriptor and we pass the control over the parsed packet to the worker pool, which will apply the business logic calling the right callback based on the received command including error handling.<br/> To be noted that the event is created directly in the `if` for each incoming event and closed right after the `EPOLLOUT` is triggered for each client.
 Essentially it has the lifespan of a request-response.

 {% highlight c %}
 static void *worker(void *arg) {